-As for α , also t can be changed locally at our instrumented client, without need to update all participants in the network.
-In Figure 9 we show the empirical CDFs of the overall lookup latency for different timeouts for the route request messages.
+As for $\alpha$ , also t can be changed locally at our instrumented client, without need to update all participants in the network.
+In Figure 8 we show the empirical CDFs of the overall lookup latency for different timeouts for the route request messages.

-Figure 9: Empirical CDF of the overall lookup latencies as a function of the route request timeout t ($\alpha = 3$; $\beta = 2$).
+Figure 8.
+Empirical CDF of the overall lookup latencies as a function of the route request timeout t ( $\alpha = 3$ ; $\beta = 2$ ).

 As the timeout decreases, its influence on the overall latency becomes less significant: reducing the timeout from the default value of 3 seconds to 0.5 seconds decreases the median lookup latency by 60%, from 5.8 to 2.3 seconds.
 Note that further reducing the timeout would have no effect, since the periodic execution of the Procedure Content Search is set to 1 second.
+Similar results are obtained using a different access network, a common ADSL line (results are not shown here for space constraints).